sagefy/sagefy/README.md

 **Learn anything, adapted for you.** _Free._

-Sagefy is an _open-content, adaptive learning_ platform.
+- **Learn anything.** Anyone can view, share, create, and edit content.
+Because anyone can contribute, you can learn anything you want.

-- **Adaptive Learning.** Sagefy optimizes based on what you already know and what your goal is.
+- **Adapted for you.** Sagefy optimizes based on what you already know and what your goal is.
 Get the most out of your time and effort spent.
-- **Open-Content.** Anyone can view, share, create, and edit content.
-Because anyone can contribute, you can learn anything you want.

 |                                                   1.
 Search for a subject                                                   |                                                    2.
 Find your subject                                                     |                                                   3.
 Choose the next step                                                   |                                                          4.
 Learn!                                                          |
 | :-------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: |